 What are the hazards?
 Who might be harmed and how?
 What are you already doing to control the risks?
 What further action do you need to take to control the risks?
 Who needs to carry out the action?
 When is the action needed by?
-Done workplace at any one time.
-Adults to comply with the 1-metre rule.
-Management checks to ensure this is adhered to.
-Take steps to review work schedules to reduce number of workers on site at any one time.
-Redesigning processes to ensure the social distancing of adults in place.
+Done Car sharing is discouraged however is this is unavoidable we ask adults to wear masks and wind the windows down of the vehicle.
 Conference calls to be used instead of face-to-face meetings.
 Social distancing to be adhered to in staff areas.
 Consider room capacity and the prioritising of spaces to priority groups.
 Ensure toileting areas do not become overcrowded by limiting the number of children using these facilities.
 Prioritise outdoor learning into our educational program.
-This will support children's innate need to explore and be curious and connect
+This will support children's innate need to explore and be curious and connect with nature.
+This also allows us to social distance more effectively and would be a more natural environment for children to learn and develop with fewer restrictions